 Father, son killed in road accident

-A father and his son were killed after their motorcycle and a three-wheeler (locally known as Nasimon) collided head-on in Bhurungamari upazila in Kurigram this morning.
+A father and his son were killed after their motorcycle and a three-wheeler (locally known as Nasimon) collided head-on in Bhurungamari upazila of Kurigram yesterday morning.

 Bhurungamari Police Station Officer-in-Charge Ruhul Amin said the accident happened in Pateshwari area due to poor visibility caused by dense fog.